Health Climate Future lungs with carpiliaries as tree branchss

 Climate change poses a major risk to health and healthcare systems.

-We believe Australia must respect and learn from Aboriginal and Torres Strait Islander leadership and cultural knowledge in its climate change adaptation and resilience plans.
 We join many others, including businesses, farmers and community groups, in calling for an urgent transition to net-zero emissions across all economic sectors to address the underlying causes of climate change, with support to affected communities.

 Our asks are based on our comprehensive research report.
 As the report states: “The need for urgent action to address the health impacts of climate change is well-established.
 Australia is facing greater climate change impacts than many other parts of the world.
 Like all countries, Australia’s health system confronts the dual challenge of dealing with human impacts of climate change and reducing its own substantial contributions to the country’s carbon footprint.”